-In case of redundancies due to economic reasons or if the employee has been sick during a period of two years or more the employer needs to obtain a permit of a governmental institution (UWV).
-If the UWV issues a dismissal permit, you can terminate the employment contract in accordance with the applicable notice period.
+In case of redundancies due to economic reasons or if the employee has been sick during a period of two years or more the employer can obtain a permit of a governmental institution (the UWV).
+If the UWV issues a dismissal permit, you can terminate the employment contract in accordance with the terms of notice.
 These terms of notice vary from one to four months, depending on the total duration of the employment.
-The employment contract can contain a longer notice period.
+The employment agreement can contain a longer notice period.